-Oncofertility counseling should be proposed.
+Oncofertility counselling should be proposed.
 There is no defined follow-up strategy.
-Due to the aggressive course of the disease, close follow-up is recommended in a multidisciplinary setting according to patient condition, status of disease and therapeutic resources available.
+Because of the aggressive course of the disease, close follow-up is recommended in a multidisciplinary setting according to patient condition, status of disease and therapeutic resources available.